libsdl-org/SDL/docs/README-gdk.md

     * Initializing/uninitializing the game runtime, and initializing Xbox Live services
     * Creating a global task queue and setting it as the default for the process.
 When running any async operations, passing in `NULL` as the task queue will make the task get added to the global task queue.

   * An implementation on `WinMain` that performs the above GDK setup (you should link against SDL2main.lib, as in Windows x64).
-If you do not use it, you will need to perform the steps in SDL_gdk_main.cpp in your own `WinMain`.
+If you are unable to do this, you can instead manually call `SDL_GDKRunApp` from your entry point, passing in your `SDL_main` function and `NULL` as the parameters.
   * Global task queue callbacks are dispatched during `SDL_PumpEvents` (which is also called internally if using `SDL_PollEvent`).
   * You can get the handle of the global task queue through `SDL_GDKGetTaskQueue`, if needed.
 When done with the queue, be sure to use `XTaskQueueCloseHandle` to decrement the reference count (otherwise it will cause a resource leak).